R Code Snippets

 hidden=c(3))

-defines how many hidden layers the multilayer perceptron should have and how many neurons in each hidden layer should be.
+The first argument of neuralnet defines that the attributes Species and sepal length correspond to the output neurons.
+The other three attributes correspond to the input neurons. x specifies the training data set.
+The parameter hidden defines how many hidden layers the multilayer perceptron should have and how many neurons in each hidden layer should be.
 In the above example, there is only one hidden layer with three neurons.
-When we replace c(3)
+When we replace c(3) by c(4,2), there would be two hidden layers, one with four and one with two neurons.

 The training of the multilayer perceptron can take some time, especially for larger data sets.